blameazu/minesweeper/README.md

 using **css** to make my web prettier!

-using **javascript** to dispose the operations of user
+using **javascript** to dispose the operations of user input

-also add some algorithms to operate more efficient and clear
+also add some algorithms to operate more efficiently and clearly